johndelacroix/almost-pair-a-dice/README.md

 ```

 5. Run the following endpoints to simulate dice distribution:
+* Roll the dices and display how many times each total has been rolled
 * http://localhost:8080/diceroll (By default diceCount=3&diceSides=6&rollCount=100 but you can specify other values and append it in the endpoint i.e. `http://localhost:8080/diceroll?diceCount=6&diceSides=9&rollCount=69`)

 Sample response: